-Objects which attract magnetic materials like cobalt, iron, and nickel are called as a magnet.
+Objects which attract magnetic materials like cobalt, nickel and iron are called as a magnet.

-A magnet was discovered by an ancient Greek shepherd named Magnes.
+The ancient, elderly, Greek shepherd was the first person to discover mineral.
+It is a naturally occurring mineral called magnetite.
 Therefore, this naturally occurring mineral – magnet was named by the discover’s name.
 The magnets, obtained naturally from a Magnetite rock, are called as the natural magnets and those magnets prepared by the combination of certain mineral ores are called as the artificial magnets.

-Magnetic Materials: Cobalt, iron, and nickel are some examples of Magnetic Materials.
-These materials easily attract towards a magnet.
+Magnetic Materials: Cobalt, nickel and iron are some examples of Magnetic Materials.
+These materials easily attract a magnet.

 Non-magnetic Materials: Aluminum, zinc, wood, and rubber are called the Non-magnetic Materials, as these materials are not attracted towards the magnet even when they are brought closer to the magnets.